James Webb Space Telescope Deploys Massive Origami Mirror | Digital Trends

 The James Webb project had been making progress, such as when it successfully deployed its tennis court-sized sunshield in a test last year.
 However, ongoing issues with delays meant that a report in January stated that the project was unlikely to meet its planned launch date of November 2020.
 Then, with the global outbreak of coronavirus, officially called COVID-19, the NASA project had to be put on hold.

 The test of the mirror was performed before work was suspended, in early March.
-The current status of the project is that the Northrop Grumann team working on the telescope has resumed work on integration and testing with reduced personnel and will continue to work for a few more weeks until the setup of the Deployable Tower Assembly is complete.
-Then the Northrop Grumann team will also suspend its work as it cannot continue without the input of the NASA team.
+The current status of the project is that the Northrop Grumman team working on the telescope has resumed work on integration and testing with reduced personnel and will continue to work for a few more weeks until the setup of the Deployable Tower Assembly is complete.
+Then the Northrop Grumman team will also suspend its work as it cannot continue without the input of the NASA team.

-NASA is still hoping to launch the telescope in 2021, but whether that will be possible depends on how the coronavirus situation unfolds over the next few weeks and how long the suspension of work continues for.
+NASA is still hoping to launch the telescope in 2021, but whether that will be possible depends on how the coronavirus situation unfolds over the next few weeks and how long the suspension of work continues.

 Editors' Recommendations